 Section 6.1 What is a religious non-medical health care institution?
+What is a rengious non measure neutri cure motitation.

 A religious non-medical health care institution is a facility that provides care for a condition that would ordinarily be treated in a hospital or skilled nursing facility.
 If getting care in a hospital or a skilled nursing facility is against a member's religious beliefs, we will instead provide coverage for care in a religious non-medical health care institution.
 This benefit is provided only for Part A inpatient services (non-medical health care services).